 <provider>.yaml and consists of several mostly-optional stanzas:

 environment_variables: Environment variables will be created in the web container for each of these during pull or push operations.
-They're used to provide context (project id, environment name, etc.) for each of the other stanzas.
+They’re used to provide context (project ID, environment name, etc.) for each of the other stanzas.
 This stanza is not used in more recent hosting integrations, since providing the environment variables in config.yaml or via

 db_import_command: (optional) A script that imports the downloaded database.
 This is for advanced usages like multiple databases.
 The default behavior only imports a single database into the